continue-revolution/sd-webui-animatediff/README.md

 - `2023/07/24` [v1.2.0](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.2.0): fix incorrect insertion of motion modules, add option to change path to save motion modules in Settings/AnimateDiff, fix loading different motion modules.
 - `2023/09/04` [v1.3.0](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.3.0): support any community models with the same architecture; fix grey problem via [#63](https://github.com/continue-revolution/sd-webui-animatediff/issues/63) (credit to [@TDS4874](https://github.com/TDS4874) and [@opparco](https://github.com/opparco))
 - `2023/09/11` [v1.4.0](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.4.0): support official v2 motion module (different architecture: GroupNorm not hacked, UNet middle layer has motion module).
     - If you are using V1 motion modules: starting from this version, you will be able to disable hacking GroupNorm in `Settings/AnimateDiff`.
-If you disable hacking GruopNorm, you will be able to use this extension in `img2img`, but the generated GIFs will have flickers.
+If you disable hacking GruopNorm, you will be able to use this extension in `img2img` in all settings, but the generated GIFs will have flickers.
+In WebUI >=v1.6.0, even if GroupNorm is hacked, you can still use this extension in `img2img` with `--no-half-vae` enabled.
     - If you are using V2 motion modules: you will always be able to use this extension in `img2img`, regardless of changing that setting or not.

 ## TODO
 This TODO list will most likely be resolved sequentially.
 - [ ] other attention optimization (e.g. sdp)
-- [ ] img2img with GroupNorm hacked
 - [ ] [token](https://github.com/continue-revolution/sd-webui-animatediff/issues/4)
 - [ ] [shape](https://github.com/continue-revolution/sd-webui-animatediff/issues/3)
 - [ ] [reddit](https://www.reddit.com/r/StableDiffusion/comments/152n2cr/a1111_extension_of_animatediff_is_available/?sort=new)